puresoul/bash-handbook/README.md

 ## Command substitution

 Command substitution allow us to evaluate a command and substitute its value into another command or variable assignment.
 Command substitution is performed when a command is enclosed by ``` `` ``` or `$()`.
+Every shell expansion is executed inside subshell!
 For example, we can use it as follows:

 ```bash
 now=`date +%T`